I tried to schedule an appointment in SAAS but was unable to do so. What should I do?

 What courses are eligible for contracting?

 Upper-division courses taught by UCR faculty are eligible to be contracted.
-The following courses are not eligible for contracting: lower-division courses, HNPG courses, "H"-designated courses taught withing the past five years, Summer Sessions courses, courses graded Satisfactory/No Credit (S/NC), and 190-level courses.
+The following courses are not eligible for contracting: lower-division courses, HNPG courses, "H"-designated courses taught within the past five years, Summer Sessions courses, courses graded Satisfactory/No Credit (S/NC), and 190-level courses.

 Who can teach a course that can be contracted?